Spend Money and Invest In Yourself

 Would you believe me if I said that every year the average American spends a whopping $2,388 on items to treat themselves?

 If you found that your number was less than mine then good job.
-You're already spending smartly, now we just need to make sure that you are still indulging yourself enough.
+You're already spending smartly, now we just need to make sure that you are still investing in yourself enough.

 If you're more on the higher end, then keep reading because not only will you gain inspiration for spending less but you'll even see new ways to experience self-care.